ruby-hyperloop/ruby-hyperloop.io/source/docs/policies/authorization.html.md

 ## Authorization

-TODO check which parts apply to Models only and which to Operations and then refactor these docs.

 Access to your Isomorphic Models is controlled by *Policies* that describe how the current *acting_user* and *channels* may access your Models.

 Each browser session has an *acting_user* (which may be nil) and you will define `create`, `update`, and `destroy` policies giving (or denying) the `acting_user` the ability to do these operations.